barrage/ragu-chat-api/docs/PLUGINS.md

 #### Workflow

 Workflows are the main form of interaction between a user and an agent.
-They are introduced to Kappi via plugins.
+They are introduced to Ragu via plugins.

 For real time workflows, implement `WorkflowRealTime`.
 This manages the workflow coroutines and makes its handler cancellable.